AikidoSec/firewall-node/docs/idor-protection.md

 ```

 - `tenantColumnName` — the column name that identifies the tenant in your database tables.
-- `excludedTables` — tables that don't need a tenant filter (e.g. the users table itself).
+- `excludedTables` — tables where rows aren't owned by a single tenant (e.g. a shared `users` table that stores users across all tenants).

 ### 2. Set the tenant ID per request